chniter/SC.StripeShoppingDoc/docs/source/index.rst

 It use *Microsot SQL Server Express* as database and *EntityFrameworkCore* Code First to manage Data and offers a *simple* and *intuitive* UI to start building a full eCommerce Website.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`gettingstarted` section for further information, including how to :ref:`installation` the project.

 .. note::